Policy Optimization with Stochastic Mirror Descent: Experiments

-\textbf{DDPG} For our implementation of DDPG, we use a two layer feedforward neural network of 400 and 300 hidden nodes respectively, with rectified linear units (ReLU) between each layer for both the actor and critic, and a final tanh unit following the output of the actor.
-This implementation is largely based on the recent work by \citep{fujimoto2018addressing}.
+\textbf{DDPG} For the implementation of DDPG, we also use a two-layer feedforward neural network of 400 and 300 hidden nodes, respectively, with rectified linear units (ReLU) between each layer for both the actor architecture and critic architecture, and a final tanh unit following the output of the actor.
+The step-size of the actor architecture is $10^{-3}$, step-size of the critic architecture is $10^{-1}$, and batch size is $10^{2}$.

+In this experiment of DDPG, we set the number of steps of interaction (state-action pairs) for the agent and the environment in each epoch to be 5000.
+The replay size is $10^6$.
+To help exploration, we store enough data to train a model in the replay, and the starting time of training is 10000. $\gamma=0.99$, the maximum episode is 1000.
+Both target network are updated with soft update $ \kappa= 0.005$